MrBounty/HEG/README.md

 FILTER .friend = global currentUser;
 ```

-And that's it, you can now query aywhere in your app and every request is potentialy authentify, so no risk of auth crossing of stuffs like that.
+And that's it, you can now query anywhere in your app and every request is potentialy authentify, so no risk of auth crossing of stuffs like that.
 And don't worry about performance, it is think to be use like that, it cost nothing.

 *Note: A function named init in go in any file will be run one time at the start of the server.*